ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 even if it is not yet a participant.

 The request also
-provides an ephemeral public key with which the hub can encrypt the GroupInfo and ratchet tree information, and a signature public key corresponding to the requester's credential.
+provides a signature public key corresponding to the requester's credential.
 It also specifies a CipherSuite which merely needs to be one ciphersuite in common with the hub.
-It is needed only to specify the algorithms used to sign and encrypt the GroupInfoRequest and GroupInfoResponse respectively.
+It is needed only to specify the algorithms used to sign the GroupInfoRequest and GroupInfoResponse.

 ~~~ tls
 struct {